How VRT (Vertiv Holdings Co) Makes Money in 2025: A Deep-Dive With Income Statement

 The Sankey chart below visualizes how each dollar flows from gross revenue, through costs and expenses, down to net income.
 This helps investors spot where value is created, what areas weigh on profits, and how efficiently the company operates.

-• Even after significant investments in innovation and operations, 14.9% of revenue drops to the bottom line.
+• Even after substantial investments in R&D and SG&A, 14.9% of revenue drops to the bottom line.

 Key Takeaways

-• VRT's money comes overwhelmingly from data center and digital infrastructure solutions.
+• VRT's money comes overwhelmingly from mission-critical digital infrastructure solutions for data centers and enterprise customers.

-• High gross and net margins illustrate the power of VRT's scalable, technology-driven business model.
+• High gross and net margins illustrate the power of VRT's scalable, high-value business model.

-• Heavy investment in R&D and digital innovation, balanced by efficiency in operating costs.
+• Heavy investment in R&D and innovation, balanced by efficiency in operating costs.

-• Ongoing growth is driven by global digitalization, cloud adoption, and infrastructure upgrades.
+• Ongoing growth is driven by digital transformation, cloud expansion, and infrastructure modernization.

 Explore More Investment Opportunities